Interactive Web Mapping

 A variation on Flash is SVG (scalable vector graphics), an Adobe language that also allows for creation of well-designed web maps with user choices available.
 Another popular programming platform is Java.
 It is used in the outstanding David Rumsey map collection, an interactive treasure trove of seventeenth and eighteenth century maps.
 Each of these can be used to create animated online maps of GIS data.

-Online Mapping Services: Google, Yahoo and Bing (Microsoft) are just some of the online mapping services that have or are beginning to have easily available simple interactive web mapping.
+Online Mapping Services: Google, Yahoo and Windows Live Local (Microsoft) are just some of the online mapping services that have or are beginning to have easily available simple interactive web mapping.
 While each service is different, they work with the basic approach of providing street and photo base maps that allow users to find directions and view other data.
 Google has a particularly robust service called Google Earth that has very good functions for land trusts, allowing them to upload their own property boundaries and quickly generate 3D maps with high resolution photography.
-The example at right shows how the Green River Valley Land Trust (now the Wyoming Land Trust) has integrated Google Earth maps with its project descriptions - LEARN MORE about Google Earth...
+The example at right shows how the Green River Valley Land Trust has integrated Google Earth maps with its project descriptions - LEARN MORE about Google Earth...

 Internet Map Serving: GIS can be used to present information on the web, taking advantage of its navigation and query capacities.
 However, to design, implement and serve such Internet maps requires a high degree of technical capacity which is likely to be available only to expert-level land trusts.
 LEARN MORE about Internet Map Serving...